 Mini-hydro uses the energy of moving water to generate power on a small scale (100kw-1mw).
 More information

 Mitigation happens when we reduce the force or intensity of carbon emissions by using less energy or using renewable energy like solar or biomass is mitigation.
-More information

 When the way you live and work doesn’t add to climate change, you have reached net zero emissions (See carbon neutral).

 Occurs in nature, but is also produced through agriculture and industry.
 Nitrous oxide’s global warming potential is around 300 times greater than the standard greenhouse gas, carbon dioxide.
-More information

-The Paris Agreement is an agreement reached by 195 countries at the 2015 United Nations Climate Change Conference in Paris to address climate change by keeping the temperature rise below 2 degrees Celsius over pre-industrial levels.
+Paris Agreement is an agreement reached by 195 countries at the 2015 United Nations Climate Change Conference in Paris to address climate change by keeping the temperature rise below 2 degrees Celsius over pre-industrial levels.
 More information

 Passive (solar) design takes advantage of the climate to keep indoor temperatures at a comfortable level.
 It means there’s no need or less need for coolers or heaters in the home, cutting the average home’s energy use by about 40%.
-Some passive design principles for houses include orienting the house to face north, well insulated ceilings, walls and floors and strategic window sizing, placement and shading.
+Some passive design principles for houses include orienting the house to face north, well insulated ceiling, walls and floors and strategic window sizing, placement and shading.
 More information

 Photovoltaic solar panels also called solar cells or PV cells turn sunlight into electricity.
 Many Victorians have solar panels on their roofs to generate their own electricity from the sun.
 This is renewable energy.
 More information